leec313/lee-valley/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-  The live link can be found here -
+  The live link can be found here - https://leec313.github.io/lee-valley/

   ## Credits

   ### Content

   * fontawesome.com for all icons
+  * tinypng.com for compressing gallery page images

   ### Media